MrJCate/JustenCates_Portfolio/README.md

 This is a project I did to analysis the U.S stock market.
   - Data was taken from MarketWatch.
-  - Indexes included: Dow Jones Industrial Average, S&P500, and NASDAQ
+  - Indexes included: Dow, S&P500, and NASDAQ